kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## It is more shameful to distrust our friends than to be deceived by them. - Confucius
+    ## The best cure for the body is a quiet mind. - Napoleon